byoso/geninstaller/README.md

 ## known issues to fix

-- program names in the installer can not have a space, otherwise the Tui router can't find it (quick solution: just don't do that)
+- program names that contain a space can not be uninstall with the CLI (quick solution: use the GUI instead of the CLI)